Self-Love Is Not Selfishness

 The first question I have to ask is, have you ever felt obligated to give people what they want?
 So that you don’t rock that boat, or so that people will like you, and so that you don’t upset the status quo in any way?
 Perhaps you just don’t want to draw negative attention to yourself, so you attempt to be as agreeable as possible.
 Or maybe you find yourself biting your tongue often, and not saying what you really feel, because you were told that if you can’t say something nice, don’t say anything at all.

-In order for you to attract people who take your power away, you have to already be willing to give it away.
+In order for you to attract people who take your power away, you have to already be willing to stop giving it away!
 People will only continue to treat you in a certain way as long as you allow them to.

-In many instances when this occurs, I find that people with weak boundaries often have a distorted view of self love and selfishness.
-Sometimes they believe that telling another person “no” is selfish and they think that they shouldn’t do that.
+In many instances when this occurs, I find that people with weak or porous boundaries often have a distorted view of self-love and selfishness.
+Sometimes they believe that telling another person no is selfish and they think that they shouldn’t do that.

 Here’s a hypothetical scenario.
 Think about what you would do in this situation: